MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Doc.SizeInBytes -** Indicator of document size

-  - **Data.Doc.SpecialChars -** Indicator of special chars in the document’s URL or Path
+  - **Data.Doc.SpecialChars -** Indicator of special chars in the document's URL or Path

   - **Data.Doc.StorageProviderId -** Obsolete